-Regulation SE-4: Repayment Capacity of the Borrower and Cash Flow Based Lending
+Regulation SE R-4: Repayment Capacity of the Borrower and Cash Flow Based Lending

-Normally, Small Enterprises do not maintain proper financial accounts for the satisfaction of the banks/DFIs.
-Their record generally contains sale/purchase books and cash received/paid records in a rudimentary form.
-Banks/DFIs shall use relevant/practical cash flow estimation techniques and other proxies to assess repayment capacity of SE borrower.
-To supplement, banks/DFIs are encouraged to use the available sector/cluster specific financial models that can capture cost structure, revenue streams and margins in the sectors.
-For program-based lending, banks/DFIs, as a substitute, may also use Income Estimation Models to assess repayment capacity of the borrowers.
+Normally, small enterprises do not maintain proper financial accounts for the satisfaction of banks & DFIs.
+Their record generally contains sale/ purchase books and cash received/ paid records in a rudimentary form.
+Banks & DFIs shall use relevant/ practical cash flow estimation techniques and other proxies to assess repayment capacity of SE borrower.
+To supplement, banks & DFIs are encouraged to use the available sector/ cluster specific financial models that can capture cost structure, revenue streams and margins in the sectors.
+For program-based lending, banks & DFIs may also use, as a substitute, Income Estimation Models to assess repayment capacity of the borrowers.

-Regulation SE-5: Collateral Valuation
+Regulation SE R-5: Collateral Valuation

-For valuation of securities against loans up to Rs.
-5 million, banks/DFIs at their own discretion may either use the services of their own evaluating staff or the services of PBA approved evaluator.
-However, valuation of securities for loans above Rs.
-5 million shall be done only by an evaluator on the approved panel of PBA.
+For valuation of securities against loans up to Rs 5 million, banks & DFIs at their own discretion may either use the services of their own evaluating staff or the services of PBA approved evaluator.
+However, valuation of securities for loans above Rs 5 million shall be done only by an evaluator on the approved panel of PBA.

-Regulation SE-6: Recovery of Outstanding Dues
+Regulation SE R-6: Recovery of Outstanding Dues

-To facilitate the recovery efforts, banks/DFIs are allowed to undertake cash collection/recovery at places other than their authorized places of business as stipulated in the Fair Debt Collection Guidelines issued by Banking Policy and Regulations Department.
-However, in order to prevent fraud and misappropriation of collected cash, adequate security and risk management measures (including but not limited to adequate insurance cover all the time) must be in place and this process should be appropriately documented, and audited at the bank/DFI level.
-The banks/DFIs are also encouraged to make use of mobile and wireless technologies/devices for instant updating of cash collection from field into their books and accounts, and also sending confirmatory SMS/alert messages to borrowers.
+To facilitate the recovery efforts, banks & DFIs are allowed to undertake cash collection/recovery at places other than their authorized places of business as stipulated in the 'Fair Debt Collection Guidelines' issued by Banking Policy and Regulations Department.
+However, in order to prevent fraud and misappropriation of collected cash, adequate security and risk management measures (including but not limited to adequate insurance cover all the time) must be in place and this process should be appropriately documented, and audited at the bank/ DFI level.
+The banks & DFIs are also encouraged to make use of mobile and wireless technologies/ devices for instant updating of cash collection from field into their books and accounts, and sending confirmatory SMS/ alert messages to borrowers.

-Regulation SE-7: General Reserve against Small Enterprise Finance
+Regulation SE R-7: General Reserve against Small Enterprise Finance

-The banks/DFIs shall maintain general reserve at least equivalent to 1% of the secured SE portfolio and 2% of the unsecured SE portfolio, to protect them from the risks associated with the economic and cyclical nature of this business.
-The above reserve requirement shall, however, be maintained for the performing portion only of banks/DFIs' SE Portfolio.
+Banks & DFIs shall maintain general reserve equivalent to 1% of their unsecured SE portfolio to protect them from the risks associated with the economic and cyclical nature of this business.
+This reserve requirement shall, however, be maintained only for the performing fund based SE portfolio of banks & DFIs.

-Regulation SE-8: Classification and Provisioning for Loans/Advances
+Regulation SE R-8: Classification and Provisioning for Loans/ Advances